ashenoy10/distributed_job_scheduling_system_ashenoy/README.md

             -- worker_utils.py -> utilities to help worker report status to coordinator (register_worker function is commanded by docker-compose.yaml
-                                   to verify worker is available at container startup)
+                                   to verify worker is available at container startup) -- start_and_register.sh -> starts celery workers and registers them w/ coordinator via python cmd

     -- tests/
         -- trajectories/ -> trajectory files in ECI coordinates for test cases -- test_cases.py -> all test cases required to test capability using Pytest

+    -- start_services.sh -> central executor to tear down any running containers and bring up all containers and dependencies (puts the system in a state to accept jobs via REST API)

 ### How to start the system ###